RosettaCommons/demos/tutorials/Tutorial_4_Relax/Tutorial_4_Relax.md

 	-relax:respect_resfile -packing:resfile *resfile*

 which will set its internal packer to respect the provided resfile.
-This only controls packing behavior, not the minimizer; it can also be used to increase [rotamer] sampling around critical residues.
+This only controls packing behavior, not the minimizer; it can also be used to increase [rotamer] sampling around critical residues, but will not by itself ensure that particular rotamers are preserved.
 To demonstrate this, run

 	$> ../../../main/source/bin/relax.default.linuxclangrelease -s 1ubq.pdb -out:suffix _relaxed_with_resfile -relax:respect_resfile -packing:resfile 1ubq.resfile @general_relax_flags